Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 [comment]: <> (Comment added in the BUGS document for improvement, e.g. "ABBRECHEN/CANCEL" button instead, like in Saldovortrag function)

 - [CONTINUE]
 Click this button to proceed to the next step.
+A window for account selection is displayed.

 **Account selection**